 - Take That and Biting-the-Hand Humor: Homer's line about networks loving animated shows because they don't have to pay the actors' anything (and a newly-voiced Ned Flanders adding that networks can also change the characters' voice actors and no one can tell the difference).
 At the time of the episode's premiere, The Simpsons voice actors were in a pay dispute and were threatened with being replaced by soundalikes if they didn't agree to FOX's offer.

-- Too Dumb to Live: Chief Wiggum pointed a gun at himself while insulting Homer's competence.
+- Too Dumb to Live and Hypocritical Humor: Chief Wiggum pointed a gun at himself while insulting Homer's competence.